-Brian Hamer published an article entitled "States Should Embrace GILTI or Pursue an Alternative Path to Fairness," in the February 11, 2019 issue of State Tax Notes.
+- Brian Hamer authored an article entitled "States Should Embrace GILTI or Pursue an Alternative Path to Fairness," published in the February 11, 2019 issue of State Tax Notes. - Helen Hecht authored an article entitled "Fifty Years of MTC Uniformity Efforts: The Not-So-Obvious Lessons," published in the July 2019 issue of the Journal of Multistate Taxation and Incentives.